Autoregulation: Homeometrics and heterometric autoregulation of the heart

+This is in contrast to heterometric regulation, governed by the Frank-Starling law, where increased ventricular filling stretches sarcomeres, optimizing actin-myosin filament overlap to enhance cross-bridge formation.
+This process, known as 'myofilament length-dependent activation', includes structural changes in myosin, involving a transition from rested to contraction-ready states.
+This shift increases the number of myosin heads available for actin binding, amplifying myocardial force production.
+Additional mechanisms, such as increased calcium sensitivity of myofilaments, further enhance contractile strength and stroke volume.

 Coronary circulatory autoregulation

 Since the heart is a very aerobic organ, needing oxygen for the efficient production of ATP & Creatine Phosphate from fatty acids (and to a smaller extent, glucose & very little lactate), the coronary circulation is auto regulated so that the heart receives the right flow of blood & hence sufficient supply of oxygen.
 If a sufficient flow of oxygen is met and the resistance in the coronary circulation rises (perhaps due to vasoconstriction), then the coronary perfusion pressure (CPP) increases proportionally, to maintain the same flow.
 In this way, the same flow through the coronary circulation is maintained over a range of pressures.
 This part of coronary circulatory regulation is known as auto regulation and it occurs over a plateau, reflecting the constant blood flow at varying CPP & resistance.
 The slope of a CBF (coronary blood flow) vs. CPP graph gives 1/Resistance.
 Autoregulation maintains a normal blood flow within the pressure range of 70–110 mm Hg.
 Blood flow is independent of bp.
 However autoregulation of blood flow in the heart is not so well developed like that in brain.